Hewitt & Emerson

+Wallace Hall, Monmouth College, Monmouth, Illinois designed by Hewitt, as seen prior to 1923 (built 1908, Classical Revival); Hewitt was recommended to receive the commission by noted architect D. Everett Waid.

 The Grand Army of the Republic Memorial Hall in Peoria, designed by Hewitt & Emerson and completed in 1909.

 The John C. Proctor Recreation Center in Peoria, designed by Hewitt & Emerson and built in 1913.

 The Peoria Life Building, later the Commerce Bank Building, designed by Hewitt & Emerson and completed in 1920.

 The Scottish Rite Cathedral in Peoria, designed by Hewitt & Emerson and completed in 1925.

 The Peoria Marriott Pere Marquette, designed by Horace Trumbauer and associate architects Hewitt & Emerson and completed in 1927.

 The former YWCA Building in Peoria, designed by Hewitt, Emerson & Gregg and completed in 1929.

 The Health Education Building at Eastern Illinois University, designed by Hewitt, Emerson & Gregg and built in 1938.

 Hewitt & Emerson was an architectural firm based in Peoria, Illinois.
 It was founded in 1909 as the partnership of architects Herbert E. Hewitt and Frank N. Emerson.
 After 1927 it was known successively as Hewitt, Emerson & Gregg; Emerson, Gregg & Briggs and Gregg & Briggs.
 It was active until at least the 1960s.